PRESERVING THE OPEN FIRE CANOPY TRADITION

 A decorative join can be added either as a feature in its own right or to break up the height on a tall canopy.

 Swage line panel detail.

 Swage lines can be added to any fire canopy.
 The mark our the profile of the canopy more clearly and add detail in a discreet way.

 Studs or other detail on the waist

-Where a fireplace canopy has a waist panel at the base its possible to add studs in a variety of materials and designs so suit your taste and link in to the dog irons, fire grate or open fireplace.
+Where a fireplace hood canopy has a waist panel at the base its possible to add studs in a variety of materials and designs to suit your taste and link into the dog irons, fire grate or open fireplace.

 Hand-Beaten Fireplace Canopy (copper generally)

 A traditional way to treat copper was to beat it by hand.
 It encourages the light to bounce off the surface in different ways.
 We do this often for clients who choose copper and have also done so with brass.
 It’s not possible on steel by hand as it’s a less malleable material and tends to just look beaten up.